cisagov/ScubaGear/README.md

 1. Go to OPA download site (https://www.openpolicyagent.org/docs/latest/#running-opa)
 2. Check the acceptable OPA version for Scuba and select the corresponding version on top left of the website
 3. Navigate to the menu on left side of the screen: Introduction - Running OPA - Download OPA
-4. Locate the downeloaded file and open powershell and use the following command to check downloaded OPA version
+4. Locate the downloaded file and open PowerShell and use the following command to check downloaded OPA version
 ```powershell
 .\opa_windows_amd64.exe version
 ```